Pesin theory for transcendental maps and applications: Introduction

-One can prove that, under the assumption of existence of an ergodic invariant probability with positive Lyapunov exponent, for almost every backbard orbit $ \left\lbrace x_n\right\rbrace _n $ there exists a disk around the initial point $ x_0 $, such that the corresponding inverse branches of $ f^n $ are well-defined and contracting in this disk (see \cite[Sect.
+One can prove that, under the assumption of existence of an ergodic invariant probability with positive Lyapunov exponent, for almost every backward orbit $ \left\lbrace x_n\right\rbrace _n $ there exists a disk around the initial point $ x_0 $, such that the corresponding inverse branches of $ f^n $ are well-defined and contracting in this disk (see \cite{Ledrappier,DobbsP}, and also \cite[Sect.
 11.2]{PrzytyckiUrbanski}, \cite[Chap.
 9.3]{KotusUrbanski}, \cite[Sect.
-28.3]{UrbanskiRoyMunday3}).
-The proof relies strongly on the fact that $ \widehat{\mathbb{C} } $ is compact (and hence, $ \mathcal{J}(f) $ is also compact), the finiteness of critical values, and the existence of an ergodic invariant probability, with positive Lyapunov exponent.
+28.3]{UrbanskiRoyMunday3}, among others).
+The proof relies strongly on the fact that $ \widehat{\mathbb{C} } $ is compact (and hence, $ \mathcal{J}(f) $ is also compact), and the finiteness of the set of critical values.

 We note that the existence of ergodic invariant probabilities supported on the Julia set of rational maps has been historically a topic of wide interest, in connection with the measure of maximal entropy.
 For polynomials, the existence of such a measure was already proved by Brolin \cite{Brolin65}, whereas for rational maps it was done by Freire, Lopes and Mañé \cite{Freire-Lopes-Mane}, and Lyubich \cite{Ljubich_1983}, independently.
 Such a measure of maximal entropy is known to be an ergodic invariant probability, and hence it can be used as an initial cornerstone to develop Pesin theory.
-Moreover, Lyapunov exponents with respect to any ergodic invariant probability supported on $ \mathcal{J}(f) $ have been studied in depth \cite{Przytycki-Hausdorff_dimension,Przytycki-Lyapunovexponents}.
+Moreover, Lyapunov exponents with respect to any ergodic invariant probability supported on $ \mathcal{J}(f) $ have been studied in depth \cite{Przytycki-Hausdorff_dimension,Przytycki-Lyapunovexponents, DobbsP}.

-The goal of this paper is to extend these well-known results for rational maps to the transcendental setting, that is, for maps $ f\colon\mathbb{C}\to\widehat{\mathbb{C}} $ (transcendental) meromorphic.
-Although it is important to note that, under the presence of poles, some orbits get truncated, one can define the Fatou and Julia set for $ f $ in a similar way than for rational maps, so that the Fatou set $ \mathcal{F}(f) $ is the set where the dynamics are stable, and the Julia set $ \mathcal{J}(f) $ is the locus of chaos (for precise definitions and properties, see Sect. \ref{subsect-components-Fatou-K} and references therein).
-The question we want to address is the same: whether generic inverse branches are well-defined and contracting around points in $ \mathcal{J}(f) $.
+The goal of this paper is to extend these well-known results for rational maps to the transcendental setting, that is, for maps $ f\colon\mathbb{C}\to\widehat{\mathbb{C}} $ (transcendental) meromorphic, including the entire case.
+Although under the presence of poles some orbits get truncated, one can define the Fatou and Julia set for $ f $ in a similar way as for rational maps (for precise definitions and properties, see Sect. \ref{subsect-components-Fatou-K} and references therein).
+As in the rational case, the question we want to address is whether generic inverse branches are well-defined and contracting around points in $ \mathcal{J}(f) $.

 Note that the cornerstones from which the rational Pesin theory is built (namely, compact phase space, finitely many critical values, and existence of ergodic invariant probabilities) no longer hold in general.
 Indeed, first, the phase space is now $ \mathbb{C} $, which is no longer compact, and nor is the Julia set.
 In fact, this lack of compactness causes difficulties even for the extension of the notion of hyperbolicity from the rational setting \cite{Rempe-Sixsmith}.